keymanapp/help.keyman.com/developer/keyboards/standard/index.md

 Making the first keyboard can be overwhelming at first.
 We

-hope this method will improve your process for keyboard design; from
+hope this guide will improve your process for keyboard design; from

 planning a layout to launching a quality keyboard for your community.
 The DISCUS Principles aren't just a concept; by using them, you will see